codeforamerica/brigade-alpha/README.md

 ----
 This site is built with HTML, CSS, Javascript, and PHP.

-The data about the Brigades will is from the [Civic Tech Movement API](http://codeforamerica.org/api).
-The work on that project is happening under the [civic-json-worker](https://github.com/codeforamerica/civic-json-worker) repository.
+The data about the Brigades is from the [Code for America API](http://codeforamerica.org/api).
+The work on that project is happening under the [cfapi](https://github.com/codeforamerica/cfapi) repository.

 Contacts